abshnko/abshnko/README.md

 - 👋 Hi, I’m @abshnko
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning TypeScript, NodeJS, NextJS
+- 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on webdev projects
-- 📫 How to reach me Telegram @abshnko
+- 📫 How to reach me: Telegram @abshnko

 <!---
 abshnko/abshnko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.